Get Reliable Usability and Avoid Risk with These Testing Scenarios

 Well-designed, high-quality UAT tests are thorough and reflect user requirements accurately, identifying problems that would go unnoticed in integration or unit tests.
 UAT tests provide a macro-level overview of how complete the system is.
 It is one of the most critical phases of software development and change implementation.

-‘Is UAT really necessary?’
+‘Are UAT test scenarios really necessary?’

 We still often get that question.
 And it is somewhat understandable.
 After all, UAT scenarios can often feel like searching through endless dependencies with a fine-tooth comb.
 It’s anything but easy, especially after performing so many system, integration, and regression tests.